 - false (default): Disaster Roaming service is not applied.

-If "plmn-id" is included, UDM shall return the SMF Selection Subscription Data for the SUPI associated to the PLMN identified by "plmn-id".
+If "plmn-id" is included, UDM shall return the SMF Selection Subscription Data for the SUPI associated to the PLMN or SNPN identified by "plmn-id".

 If "plmn-id" is not included, UDM shall return the SMF Selection Subscription Data for the SUPI associated to the HPLMN.